Donald Trump’s Former Personal Attorney Calls Protesters ‘Terrorists’ In Scathing Letter To Gen. James Mattis

 Dowd jumped to Trump’s defense, saying that Mattis’s letter was proof that he has come under the influence of “ugly, hateful, disgraceful” politicians and possibly let himself be used by them to criticize a Republican president they would like to see out of office.

-In his letter, Mattis stated that he believed “Donald Trump is the first president in my lifetime who does not try to unite the American people—does not even pretend to try.”
+“Donald Trump is the first president in my lifetime who does not try to unite the American people — does not even pretend to try,” Mattis stated in his letter.

 “Instead, he tries to divide us.
 We are witnessing the consequences of three years of this deliberate effort.
 We are witnessing the consequences of three years without mature leadership.”